Zengakukatsu/ktaneNeuroBomb/README.md

 - Requires user input to enable mods prior to Neuro taking over.
 (I will eventually patch this out)
 - The module-knowledge system is not yet implemented.
 - Although the game lifecycle has been verified additional testing and polish are in progress.
+- Alarm action untested, it never went off for me.
+I will Force it to happen for testing later.

 ## Future Plans